adiag321/Bank-Customer-Profiling-and-Segmentation/README.md

 * Data includes transactions frequency, amount, tenure..etc.
 * The bank marketing team would like to leverage AI/ML to `launch a targeted marketing ad campaign` that is tailored to specific group of customers.
 * In order for this campaign to be successful, the bank has to `divide its customers into at least 3 distinctive groups`.
-* This process is known as `marketing segmentation` and it crucial for maximizing marketing campaign conversion rate.
+* This process is known as `marketing segmentation` and it crucial for `maximizing marketing campaign conversion rate`.

 ## TABLE OF CONTENTS
 <table>